|

 On May 28, 2026, the U.S. Cybersecurity and Infrastructure Security Agency issued a formal advisory titled “Supply Chain Compromises Impact Nx Console and GitHub Repositories” — officially elevating what DataWater first reported on May 21 from a major industry breach to a government-mandated response event.
 Both CVE-2026-48027 (the malicious Nx Console v18.95.0 extension) and CVE-2026-45321 (the TanStack npm compromise) have been added to CISA’s Known Exploited Vulnerabilities catalog, with a federal remediation deadline of June 10, 2026 under Binding Operational Directive 22-01.

 The advisory covers two simultaneous attack campaigns that CISA has now formally linked: the Nx Console / GitHub breach by TeamPCP (UNC6780) as part of the Mini Shai-Hulud operation, and a parallel campaign called Megalodon — a separate operation targeting GitHub Actions workflows to harvest CI/CD secrets, cloud credentials, and tokens at pipeline scale.
+This campaign is the culmination of a months-long attacker operation that DataWater first documented when it targeted PyTorch Lightning on April 30 and then BufferZoneCorp’s Ruby gems and Go modules on May 2.
 Together, these represent the most comprehensive documented attack on the software development supply chain since SolarWinds.

 New from CISA: the Megalodon campaign